-Rationale for Scoring: If available, the Floristic Quality Assessment (FQA) metric is judged to be more important than percentage of native graminoids and species.
+Rationale for Scoring: The Floristic Quality Assessment (FQA) metric is judged to be more important than cover of native species and invasive species metric.
+The latter two provide very useful information, but the FQA provides a more reliable indicator of biotic condition.

-If a formal Vegetation Index of Biotic Integrity is developed across the range of this System based on rigorous Tier 3 indicators (e.g., DeKeyser et al. 2003, Mack et al. 2004), then this table will be upgraded, and the rating of Biotic Condition = the VIBI rating.
-If a VIBI is not used then scoring is based on whether or not a Floristic Quality Assessment (FQA) is used (since it is a Tier 3 metric).
-If FQA is included then the weights without parentheses apply to the Biotic Condition metrics.
+Scoring for Biotic Condition is a bit more complex.
+For example, the Floristic Quality Assessment (FQA) may or may not be assessed, depending on resources (since it is a Tier 3 metric).
+If it is included then the weights without parentheses apply to the Biotic Condition metrics.
 If FQA is not included then the weight in parentheses is used for the Tier 2 metrics.